 Stacy was part of Ted Cruz’s “Kitchen Cabinet”, the East Texas liaison for Governor Perry in 2012, and volunteered on campaigns for Ken Paxton, Matt Rinaldi, Matt Schaefer, and Bob Hall from 2010 to present.

 In 2012, Stacy was a Director for the Get Out the Vote Campaign for the Republican Party of Gregg County.
 She was honored to be nominated, by the Republican Women of Gregg County, for the Texas Federation of Republican Women Tribute to Women Award in 2014.
 She is a member of Republican Women of Gregg County, and an associate member of Republican Women of Northeast Texas and Upshur County Republican Women.
 She is a member of the Republican Party of Gregg County and associated with the Republican Party of Upshur County.
 Stacy is also a member of the Texas Conservative Grassroots Coalition from 2015 to present.

-Stacy was honored to be selected as the Republican Party of Texas Senate District 1 Volunteer of the Year in 2017, soon to be recognized by Empower Texans for their Conservative Leadership Award, and is part of Lt.
+Stacy was honored to be selected as the Republican Party of Texas Senate District 1 Volunteer of the Year in 2017 and received the Texas Conservative Leadership Award - 2017, from her peers and Empower Texans.
+Stacy is also part of Lt.
 Governor Dan Patrick’s and Comptroller Glenn Hegar’s advisory teams.